bartekmp/osmosmjerka/README.md

 ## How it works
 Osmosmjerka consists of three layers - a frontend app in [React](https://react.dev/), a [Flask](https://flask.palletsprojects.com/en/stable/)-based HTTP server and a [PostgreSQL](https://www.postgresql.org/) database.
 The web app communicates with the server, which pulls data from the database and returns it via HTTP requests to the frontend.
-The database so far is expected to have a single table called `words`, which consists of three self-explaining columns `categories`, `word` and `translation`.
+The database so far is expected to have a single table called `phrases`, which consists of three self-explaining columns `categories`, `phrase` and `translation`.
-You need to provide your own sets of words, either by inserting them directly to the database or use the *Upload Words* functionality on the admin page.
-The supported file formats are `.txt` and `.csv`, and the expected single-line format is `<categories>;<word>;<translation>`.
+You need to provide your own sets of phrases, either by inserting them directly to the database or use the *Upload Phrases* functionality on the admin page.
+The supported file formats are `.txt` and `.csv`, and the expected single-line format is `<categories>;<phrase>;<translation>`.
-The words should have at least 3 characters, since less is going to make the hell of a game to find in a grid, however, the API will filter them out automatically.
+The phrases should have at least 3 characters, since less is going to make the hell of a game to find in a grid, however, the API will filter them out automatically.

 ## The game
-The player needs to find a words shown on the word list in the displayed grid.
-The words can be found vertically, horizontally, diagonally and with the reversed order of letters.
+The player needs to find phrases shown on the phrase list in the displayed grid.
+The phrases can be found vertically, horizontally, diagonally and with the reversed order of letters.
 The puzzle is generated based on the chosen theme and its size (currently there are four levels of difficulty).

-The word search grid generation uses an intelligent algorithm that creates challenging puzzles by maximizing word intersections and maintaining directional diversity.
+The word search grid generation uses an intelligent algorithm that creates challenging puzzles by maximizing phrase intersections and maintaining directional diversity.
 For detailed information about the grid generation algorithm, including technical specifications, performance characteristics, and implementation details, see [ALGORITHM.md](ALGORITHM.md).

 ![New round](docs/assets/osmosmjerka-new-round.png)

-Once the word is found, there's a neat confetti effect displayed and the translation of the word appears on the word list.
+Once the phrase is found, there's a neat confetti effect displayed and the translation of the phrase appears on the phrase list.
-When all words are discovered, the game ends and allows to load a new puzzle.
+When all phrases are discovered, the game ends and allows to load a new puzzle.

 ![Won round](docs/assets/osmosmjerka-won-round.png)